grafov/shift-shift/README.md

 I not well know programming for X so used simple and crude ways to do things.
 Program use udev library and requires root privileges for reading `/dev/input/event*`.
-If you know right way how to do it without root then write me.
+If you know right way how to do it without root then let me advice please.

 Install
 =======